Larry Grossman (politician)

 Lawrence Sheldon "Larry" Grossman, (December 2, 1943 - June 22, 1997) was a politician in Ontario, Canada.
 He served in the Legislative Assembly as a Progressive Conservative from 1975 to 1987, and was a cabinet minister in the governments of Bill Davis and Frank Miller.
 Grossman was leader of the Ontario Progressive Conservatives from 1985 to 1987.

 Background

 Born in Toronto, Grossman was the son of Allan Grossman, a former insurance agent who had represented a downtown Toronto riding in the Legislative Assembly of Ontario for twenty years after defeating Ontario's last Communist Member of Provincial Parliament, J. B. Salsberg.
 Grossman's family was of Polish Jewish origin.
-He attended Forest Hill Collegiate and went to University of Toronto and the Osgoode Hall Law School.
+He attended Forest Hill Collegiate and went to the University of Toronto and the Osgoode Hall Law School.
 He was admitted to the bar in 1969.

 Politics

 Grossman's first foray into politics was in the Toronto municipal election of 1972.
 He competed for alderman in Ward 11, but lost, coming third behind Anne Johnston and David Smith.

 When his father retired, Grossman contested and won in the provincial riding of St. Andrew—St. Patrick in the 1975 election, defeating Ontario New Democratic Party candidate Barbara Beardsley by 429 votes.
 He was re-elected in the 1977, 1981, and 1985 elections.

 After serving as parliamentary assistant to the Attorney General from 1975 to 1977, Grossman was appointed to cabinet on September 21, 1977 as Minister of Consumer and Commercial Relations.
 On October 18, 1978, Grossman was shuffled to Minister of Industry and Tourism.

 Grossman was promoted to the high-profile position of Health Minister on February 18, 1982, and was named Provincial Treasurer and Minister of Economics on July 6, 1983.

 In cabinet, Grossman's progressive views earned him a reputation as a Red Tory, and he clashed with his own party after then-Health Minister Frank Miller closed the Kensington Hospital in Grossman's riding.